 In the 1840s the Arkansas River was the border between territory claimed by the United States and Mexico.
 Located along the river, Bent's Fort was an adobe trading post on the Santa Fe Trail, where traders, trappers, travelers, and the Cheyenne and Arapaho tribes came together in peaceful terms for trade.
 Today, a reconstructed fort allows visitors to explore the front line of Westward Expansion.

 Visitors can hike a 1.75 mile trail that winds its way through the cottonwood trees alongside the wetlands and the Arkansas River.
-Interpretive exhibit signs tell the story of the river ecosystem, Santa Fe Trail and Bent's Fort.
+Interpretive exhibit panels explain the further significance of this important river ecosystem.

 Park entry fee or annual pass required for all adult visitors.